threnjen/boardgamegeek/README.md

 #### Business Objective

-Build a content recommender for BoardGameGeek with a goal of addressing problems that are both common to recommenders in general, and specific to BGG:
+Build a content recommender for BoardGameGeek with a goal of addressing challenges that are both common to recommenders in general, and specific to BGG:

-   * Cost of acquiring and maintaining data
+- Cost of acquiring and maintaining data
-   * Cold Start problems where new users and items are not a part of the system
+- Cold Start problems where new users and items are not a part of the system
-   * Catalog coverage problems where popularity bias results in items of the catalog that are not in the recommendation system
+- Catalog coverage problems where popularity bias results in items of the catalog that are not in the recommendation system
-   * Sparse matrix issue where a combination of many items, many users, and few ratings results in low user/item crossover for identifying neighbors
+- Sparse matrix issue where a combination of many items, many users, and few ratings results in low user/item crossover for identifying neighbors
-   * BGG specific problem where reimplementatons/reskins of games result in separated user profiles when they should be similar
+- BGG specific problem where reimplementatons/reskins of games result in separated user profiles when they should be similar
-   * Computational cost/time limitations when issuing recommendations
+- Computational cost/time limitations when issuing recommendations

 ## Methodology